Courses in Information and Computer Science

 77A, B, C, D Topics in Mathematics and Computation in the Digital Age.
 Lecture, three hours; laboratory, two hours.
 Corequisite: Mathematics 2J or 6G, or consent of instructor.
 Prerequisites: Mathematics 2A-B; ICS 21/CSE21 or Informatics 41 or consent of instructor.
 First- and second-year students only.

 77A Introduction to Signal Processing (4).
 Signals in MATLAB; blurring, mixing, filtering; elements of linear algebra, statistics, optimization; blind matrix inversion; de-correlation method, stochastic gradient descent method, applications to sounds and images.
 Same as Mathematics 77A.
-(II or V)
+(II, Va)

 77B Introduction to Collaborative Filtering (4).
 Basic concepts of collaborative filtering; clustering; matrix factorization and principal components analysis; regression; classification; naive Bayes classifier, decision trees, Perceptron (neural networks).
 Same as Mathematics 77B.
-(II or V)
+(II, Va)

 77C Introduction to Image Processing (4).
 Image de-noising, de-blurring, low pass filtering; image segmention and classification; sparse representation; visualization.
 Same as Mathematics 77C.
-(II or V)
+(II, Va)

 77D Introduction to Game Simulation and Analysis (4).
 Combinatorial Game Theorygame classification, tree graphs, strategy analysis, Sprague Grundy functions, Bouton's Theorem; Zero-Sum and General-Sum Game Theorypayoff matrices, Minimax Theorem, Nash equilibrium; machine learningsearch algorithms.
 Same as Mathematics 77D.
-(II or V)
+(II, Va)

 80 Special Topics in Information and Computer Science (2 to 4).
 May be repeated for credit if title or topic varies.

-90 ICS: The First-Year Seminar (1).
+90 New Students Seminar (1).
 Introduces students to the Donald Bren School of Information and Computer Sciences.
 Activities focus on advising students making the transition to UCI, community building, and mostly surveying the technical areas within departments in ICS, via talks by faculty on their research.
 Pass/Not Pass only.

 139 Critical Writing on Information Technology (4).
 Study and practice of critical writing and oral communication as it applies to information technology.
 Each student writes assignments of varying lengths, totaling at least 4,000 words.
 Prerequisite: satisfactory completion of the lower-division writing requirement; upper-division standing.

-160 Game Engines and Hardware (4).
-Principles of computer architecture emphasizing hardware used with a general purpose processor to support high-performance computer games and graphics engines.
-Design of game engines and abstraction layers for this hardware.
+160 Graphics Processors and Game Platforms (4).
+Principles of computer architecture emphasizing hardware used with general purpose processor to support high-performance computer games and graphics engines.
+Corequisite: CS 112.
 Prerequisite: ICS 51.

 161 Game Engine Lab (4).
 The use of an industry standard game engine in the design and implementation of a new computer game.
 Principles of game engine design.
 Students work on a team to design, implement, and evaluate a new computer game based on an engine.
 Prerequisites: ICS 65 and ICS 160.

 168 Multiplayer Game Project (4).
 Designing and implementing a multiuser, networked, and persistent virtual environment or game.
 Emphasis on cultural aspects, community building, user interface issues and design, security, privacy, and economics.
-Prerequisites: ICS 52 with a grade of C or better; ICS 167.
+Prerequisites: ICS 52 or Informatics 43 with a grade of C or better; ICS 167.

 169A-B Capstone Game Project I, II (4-4).
 Students work in teams to design and implement a new computer game or virtual world.
 Emphasis on sound, art, and level design, building a community, cut scenes, production values, full utilization of hardware and software platform, and current industry trends.
-Prerequisites: ICS 167 and 168.
+Prerequisite: ICS 168.
 In-progress grading for ICS 169A.

 192 Industrial or Public Sector Field Study (2).
 Students participate in an off-campus, supervised internship for a minimum of 60 hours.
 Students apply classroom knowledge through internship projects in the private sector or nonprofit agencies.
 Prerequisite: approval of the ICS Associate Dean of Student Affairs.
 Pass/Not Pass only.
 May be taken for credit two times.